ILS-Z399/05b-Exercises-pygame-physics/README.md

 Some of the exercises require you to interpret what is going on.
 Feel free to explore other variations until you can come up with a reasonable explanation.

+The repository includes two graphics files, adventurer.png and frameGuide.png. adventurer.png is a sprite sheet (used with exercise 3) and frameGuide.png is a breakdown of the frames in each animation sequence.
+They were created by created by [MoikMellah](https://opengameart.org/content/mv-platformer-male-32x64) and were provided under a Public Domain license.

 As with your assignments, please edit the LICENSE file (replace the [year] [fullname] with the current year and your name), and edit this file to describe what your code does.

 The following may be helpful to get you started: